About the farming team

 Arable and Soils Advisor

-Jerry has 25 years’ experience running his family’s organic mixed farm in Devon, moving it from dairy to beef, sheep and arable.
+Jerry had 25 years’ experience running his family’s organic mixed farm in Devon, moving it from dairy to beef, sheep and arable.
 He also developed holiday cottages, chaired a farmer‑owned grain store and worked in the national grain supply chain.
-He takes a whole‑farm systems approach and is interested in reducing cultivations and supporting agroecology in all farm types.
+Now a farming advisor, he takes a whole‑farm systems approach.
+He is interested in reducing cultivations, supporting organic and agroecology uptake in all farm types and supporting profitable change in whole farm systems.

 Jon Haines